omry/omegaconf/docs/source/usage.rst

 By default, merge is replacing the target list with the source list.
 Use ``OmegaConf.merge(cfg1, cfg2, extend_lists=True)`` to merge the lists by extending them.
-You can specify whether duplicate entries are allowed with the flag ``allow_duplicates``.
+You can specify whether duplicate entries should be removed or not with the flag ``remove_duplicates``.
 This is false, by default, and is ignored unless ``extend_lists=True`` .

 **example2.yaml** file: